marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 `./gradlew --stop`     (if you've been using the gradle daemon.)
 `./gradlew clean`
 `./gradlew dbteardown`

 *gradle tasks used in Samplestack development*

+* `./gradlew dbInit`   This is the task that initializes a MarkLogic server and preps it for runninng Samplestack.
+It is a one-time task; after running, the users, roles, database, and REST server will be available for configuration.
+* `./gradlew dbTeardown` This command removes Samplestack's entire REST server, database, and security objects from the MarkLogic server.

+* `./gradlew clean`  This built-in gradle task cleans the build directory.
+When in doubt, try it.
 * `./gradlew assemble`   This command bootstraps the middle tier, runs tests, and builds the Java project.
 When it is done you have verified the unit tests and built samplestack.
 * `./gradlew tasks`  Lists tasks available to the samplestack project.